 The squad leader let his rifle droop.
-He was wearing a balaclava; the fabric around his mouth dimpled and quivered as he struggled to express his disbelief.
+He was wearing a balaclava so his features were mostly concealed.
+Nevertheless, Dee could see the fabric around his mouth dimpling and quivering as he struggled to express his disbelief.

 A moment later he pointed his rifle toward the sky (a high-port, according to the Rick-i-pedia) and yelled: “Back to the trucks, no peel!”
-For a second Dee was confused—“no peel?”—then the Rick-i-pedia informed her that under normal circumstances, they would have retreated in an orderly manner called a “peel” which would have allowed them to maintain a steady rate of fire.
+For a second Dee was confused—“no peel?”—then the Rick-i-pedia informed her that under normal circumstances, they would have retreated in an orderly manner—a “peel”—which would have allowed them to maintain a steady rate of fire as they withdrew.

-She waited until they piled in their vehicles.
-As the engines started up, they leaned out their windows and began shooting at her.
+She waited patiently while they piled in their vehicles and started the engines.
+As they took off, they leaned out their windows and began shooting at her.
 This time it wasn’t nearly as disciplined; they tore apart the landscape with wild, frenzied bursts.
 The muck to her rear exploded with divots.

 And then she was moving.

-Everything slowed—she could see individual bullets streaking through the air.
-She ran up to a truck and hit it with her shoulder, causing it to pinball into another truck, sending them both tumbling off the road.
-The other two cars were gaining distance; the men inside them probably thought they were going to escape.
+Everything slowed—she could see each bullet streaking through the air, she could see the wheels cycling round and round, each tread clearly visible.
+She sped towards a truck and hit it with her shoulder, causing it to pinball into another truck, sending them both tumbling off the road.
+The other two cars were gaining distance; the men inside probably thought they were going to escape.

 Puny meatlings.
 To think you can fight me with tiny metal fragments…ridiculous.
 Utterly ridiculous.

 She drew them in, slowly but steadily.
-The doors popped open and soldiers poured out.
+The doors popped open, soldiers poured out.
 They tried to run, but Dee’s mouth yawed wide; her lower jaw reached down to her knees, and—

 —unleashed a torrent of segmented coils, each one capped by a vicious, snapping mouth that resembled a freshly-hatched xenomorph from the Aliens film franchise.
 They lashed through the air in whip-like twists, coating the men in a rat’s nest of tentacles.
 Sharp-fanged mouths latched hungrily on to gear and flesh, reducing the operators into a writhing pile of bloody food.